antfu/talks/2025-09-18/src/slides.md

 [click] And our motivation comes from solving our own problems, with the possibility that it might also help others.

-[click] Furthermore, our needs are likely to be shared by others, and we can validate our ideas through the community.
+[click] Furthermore, our needs are likely to be shared by others, and we can validate our ideas with the community.

 [click] Finally, through community discussions and contributions, we can iterate on our designs and improve our solutions to serve even broader scenarios.

-By following this approach, we can gather the essential elements for the continuous development of projects - what we are skilled at and enjoy, and what the community needs.
+By doing so, we can gather the essential elements for the continuous development of projects - what we are skilled at and enjoy, and what the community needs.

+Hopefully this can help to make the project practical and sustainable.
 -->

 ---